reflectoring/reflectoring.github.io/_posts/hacks/2017-04-14-How to sign.md

 CMSSignedData signedData = dataGenerator.generate(message, true);
 ```

-You get the same CMS container without installing some patches.
-You can verify the data with this code
+You get the same CMS container without installing any patches.
+You can verify the data with this code:

 ```java
 Collection<SignerInformation> signers = cmsSignedData.getSignerInfos().getSigners();
 List<SignerInformation> signerList = new ArrayList<>(signers);
 SignerInformation signerFromCMS = signerList.get(0);